eshaben/mkdocs-plugins/tests/README.md

-# Test Suite for mkdocs-plugins-papermoon
+# Test Suite for papermoon-mkdocs-plugins

 This directory contains tests for the MkDocs Plugins Collection.